bwhaley/whaletech.co/_posts/2017-02-28-Tooling-around-with-CloudFormation-helpers.md

 ### Customizing the VPC blueprint
 Stacker blueprints are python code using the excellent [troposphere](https://github.com/cloudtools/troposphere) library which I've used quite a lot in the past.
 I had to make a few minor edits to the default VPC class for my needs.
 I won't go in to all the detail about those edits because customizing the blueprints is straightforward if you understand troposphere.
 If you don't, go learn it, you'll never go back to manually editing templates.

 I did need to drop in to the support Slack room to ask a quick question.
 The default VPC blueprint does not name the resources, and I wanted to names so that things are identifiable in the AWS console.
-For example, the management VPC needed the `Name: management` tag. @phobologic (Mike Barrett) was super helpful and gave me the answer right away.
-To refer to a namespace from within the blueprint, use `self.context.namespace`.
+For example, the management VPC needed the `Name: management` tag. [@phobologic](https://twitter.com/phobologic) (Mike Barrett) was super helpful and gave me the answer right away.
+To refer to a namespace from within the blueprint, use `self.context.get_fqn(self.name)`.
 I modified the resource tags to include namespaces in the names like this:

 {% highlight python %}
+vpc_name_tag = self.context.get_fqn(self.name)
 t.add_resource(ec2.VPC(
     VPC_NAME,
     CidrBlock=Ref("CidrBlock"),
     EnableDnsSupport=True,
     EnableDnsHostnames=True,
-    Tags=Tags(Name="%s-%s" % (self.context.namespace, VPC_NAME))))
+    Tags=Tags(Name=vpc_name_tag)))
 {% endhighlight %}

 ### Building the stack